evanderkoogh/bizin21century/contents/articles/death-of-proverb-if-you-do/index.md

 ### Changing is risky, not changing is riskier

 But it is way too easy to say executives at all those companies were stupid, blind or cowardly and that they had it coming to them.
 They all made very sensible decisions at every step of the way.
-They were responsible for tens of thousands people, to their shareholders and had invested huge amounts of the current operation.
+They were responsible for tens of thousands of people, to their shareholders and had invested huge amounts of the current operation.
 Anything that is a not a small incremental change is a big risk.
 What we do forget is that not changing is also extremely risky, but it is a death by a thousand cuts over many years.

 #### Probability neglect bias

 One of the [many cognitive biases](http://en.wikipedia.org/wiki/List_of_cognitive_biases) that we humans have is Probability Neglect bias.
 We deal with small risks by either completely ignoring them or blowing them way out of proportion.
 The popular example is flying vs cars.
 Many people are terrified of flying, while completely ignore the (way higher) risk of injury while driving.
 Another example is a current debate in my newly adopted country of Australia, which is mounting a huge operation to kill sharks at popular beaches because of the 'many' attacks.
 Research shows that many more people [die from drowning, fishing or diving](http://taronga.org.au/animals-conservation/conservation-science/australian-shark-attack-file/latest-figures).